lucianoambrosini/Ambrosinus-Toolkit/AI_components/README.md

 <br>

 ### Ask_To_OpenAI for tips (not only) - GPT-3 models
 This ghuser component can execute the requesting process for OpenAI "text completion mode".
-This AI capability allows designer/users asking for answers or sunmitting instructions to AI, even coding something...
+This AI capability allows designer/users asking for answers or sunmitting instructions to AI, even code something...

 Download: https://github.com/lucianoambrosini/Ambrosinus-Toolkit/tree/main/AI_components/OpenAI_DALL-E_GH